Bacterial Larvicides

 larvicides are perhaps the most promising method of chemical-based mosquito

 control currently available, particularly in treatment wetlands.
-Here the "chemicals" are the toxins
+Here the "chemicals" are the toxin

 Our research